JnaneshwariAD/Html_css_instituteWebsite/README.md

 # Html_css_instituteWebsite
-I developed this website using HTML &amp; CSS
+I developed this website using HTML and CSS.
+To see the website visit http://127.0.0.1:5500/index.html